sparanoid/almace-scaffolding/README.md

 [![Build Status](https://travis-ci.org/sparanoid/jekyll-scaffolding.png)](https://travis-ci.org/sparanoid/jekyll-scaffolding)
 [![devDependency Status](https://david-dm.org/sparanoid/jekyll-scaffolding/dev-status.png)](https://david-dm.org/sparanoid/jekyll-scaffolding#info=devDependencies)

-Jekyll Scaffolding with sleek default theme, LESS auto-compile, prefix-free, HTML minification and more.
+`jksf`, a.k.a.
+Jekyll Scaffolding, a sleek and super-fast responsive theme with only one HTTP request, LESS auto-compile, prefix-free, HTML minification, inlined stylesheets and more.

 ## Feature

-- A sleek default theme, codename `MFEO`, a variant of [sparanoid.com](http://sparanoid.com/)
+- **Jekyll Scaffolding** ships a sleek responsive theme, a variant of [sparanoid.com](http://sparanoid.com/)
+- Every minified page generates only one HTTP request *
+- Minimalism design, No jQuery library, No JavaScript, No `everybody-shake-ur-body.js`
-  - (Maybe) the first template that uses [viewport relative units](http://www.w3.org/TR/css3-values/#viewport-relative-lengths)
+- (Maybe) the first template that uses [**viewport relative units**](http://www.w3.org/TR/css3-values/#viewport-relative-lengths)
-  - No Bootstrap or other bloated frameworks used
+- No Bootstrap or other bloated frameworks are used, CSS < 9 KB
-  - Predefined LESS variables make it easier to define different color schemes
+- Predefined LESS variables make it easier to define color schemes for different posts
-  - Mobile-friendly, works great on your iPhone and iPad
-  - Minimalism design, No jQuery library, No JavaScript
-    - It generates only two HTTP requests (well, only if your posts don't have external media files)
-  - Work smooth for personal blog, portfolio, product blog and Tumblr-like link blog
+- Ideal for personal blog, portfolio, product blog and Tumblr-like link blog
-  - HTTP error page
-  - Atom feed template
+- Well-defined Atom feed template
 - No Internet Explorer support
 - Built with Grunt.js
   - Styling with LESS, CSS file is automatically compiled on the fly
   - CSS prefix-free
   - HTML, CSS, and XML minification
   - Assets files revving

+*: Well, only when your posts don’t have fancy sliders or other external media files.

 ## Setup

 1. [Fork](https://github.com/sparanoid/jekyll-scaffolding/fork) this project, checkout to your local machine.
 2. Run `bundle install && npm install` to install required dependencies.
 Ruby gem `bundler` and Node.js package manager `npm` must be installed before running this command.
-3. Run `grunt server` to fire up a server on your localhost, then open `http://localhost:4321` in your browser.
+3. Run `grunt serve` to fire up a server on your localhost, then open `http://localhost:4321` in your browser.
 4. Edit, edit, delete, delete, commit, push, done.

 ## Setup Notes